JetBrains/guide/site/go/tutorials/authentication-for-go-apps/auth/index.md

 ### Testing the /resource Endpoint Using an HTTP Client

 Once the service is running, you can test the endpoint using a REST HTTP client.
 Throughout the rest of the tutorial, you'll be using the [GoLand HTTP Client](https://www.jetbrains.com/help/go/http-client-in-product-code-editor.html) to make HTTP requests to the endpoint that you're building.
 With the GoLand HTTP Client plugin, you can create, edit, and execute HTTP requests directly in the GoLand code editor.
-It's very helpful when you are developing a RESTful web service and you want to test if the endpoint is functioning correctly.
+It's very helpful when you are developing a RESTful web service, and you want to test if the endpoint is functioning correctly.

 You're going to [define HTTP requests](https://www.jetbrains.com/help/go/http-client-in-product-code-editor.html#creating-http-request-files) in a file called `req.http`.
 Defining an HTTP request is very simple and can be done using the following format: